crypticcoin-renewed/CrypticCoin/doc/tor.md

-TOR SUPPORT IN ZCASH
+TOR SUPPORT IN CRYPTICCOIN
 ====================

-This document has been relocated to https://zcash.readthedocs.io/en/latest/rtd_pages/tor.html
+This document has been relocated to https://crypticcoin.readthedocs.io/en/latest/rtd_pages/tor.html

-The source for this document is available at https://gitlab.com/zcash-docs/zcash-docs/blob/master/source/rtd_pages/tor.rst
+The source for this document is available at https://gitlab.com/crypticcoin-docs/crypticcoin-docs/blob/master/source/rtd_pages/tor.rst